 Specifies how the end of the line looks.
-See section 3.5.1.
+See Cap and Join Styles.

 A corresponding Line graphical object is defined with LineShape as the shape.
-Line uses FillLine of the Paint to draw itself (see section 8.8.1).
+Line uses FillLine of the Paint to draw itself (see Predefined Paint Operations).

-8.2 MultiLineShape
+9.2 MultiLineShape